Skip to Main Content

 • Fixed interest rates: Most personal loans have fixed interest rates and fixed monthly payments, which can make them easy to budget for.

-• Competitive APRs: The average interest rate on a 2-year personal loan was 11.48% as of May 2023, according to the Federal Reserve, which is nearly half what it was on a credit card (20.68%).
+• Competitive APRs: The average interest rate on a 2-year personal loan was 12.32%, according to the Federal Reserve, more than 9 percentage points lower than the average credit card interest rate (21.47%).

 Cons